 10. Don’t Trade Off of Emotions!

 Every now and then, I need a trade to smack me around to remind me of this.
 Capstone had just gone out of business, and the replacement broker I had chosen couldn’t accept Illinois residents for the time being, because they weren’t properly registered with the state.
-After a week of not being able to short sell (and missing some great opportunities), I finally reopened myaccount so that I could get the borrows I wanted.
+After a week of not being able to short sell (and missing some great opportunities).
 During my first day with the new account, I found myself wanting to make up for my slow week and itching to short sell a pump from a group that historically has fast collapses.
 My eagerness to trade outweighed my willingness to truly evaluate the situation, and I started into my short position WAY too soon and had to do damage control rather than exploit a great opportunity (I was down $1500 at one point on this trade).
 Had I been patient and traded with my head, I could have made a killing on this short.
 Instead, I traded with my heart, letting my emotions and desire to make something happen take over.
 This happens to everyone at one point or another, but it is imperative that you learn to control your emotions if you’re going to be a successful trader.

 11. Don’t Be Afraid to Walk Away